 A few weeks later, I received a comment on my blog from a playwright who very politely informed me that she had written and published a play with the same title as my blog.
 Had I done my due diligence beforehand, a Google search would have informed me that my preferred title was taken.
 Titles themselves are not copyrighted, but they can become trademarks, which are also protected by law.
 Although the playwright did not expressly ask me to do so, I decided to choose a different title for my blog.

 Even when plagiarism is unintentional, it can have consequences.
 In an academic setting, it can lower your grade or cause you to fail a class, the way it did for my students.
 Had I not decided to rename my personal blog, the playwright or her publisher might have sent me a cease-and-desist letter threatening a lawsuit for infringement of intellectual property.
 Even if the court eventually decided against them, defending myself could have caused me to incur significant legal expenses.
-There are more extreme cases in which people have been fired from their jobs, lost political elections, or been divested of academic degrees because of plagiarism.
+There are more extreme cases in which people guilty of plagiarism have been fired from their jobs, lost political elections, or been divested of academic degrees because of plagiarism.

 How Does Plagiarism Specifically Affect Search Engine Optimization?